RenderKit/embree/doc/src/intro.md

 contained in the scene count as scene modification, e.g. including setting of intersection filter functions.

+When using SYCL, calls to `rtcCommitScene` trigger memory transfers from the host (CPU) to the device (GPU).
+Calling `rtcCommitScene` will be blocking and return only after the memory transfers are completed.
+Embree also provides the function `rtcCommitSceneWithQueue` which takes a SYCL queue as argument to which the memory transfer operations are submitted.
+Calling `rtcCommitSceneWithQueue` will trigger the memory transfers asynchronously and the application is responsible for sychronizing command on the queue properly to ensure the scene data is available on a SYCL device when a SYCL kernels performs intersection queries that rely on the scene data.

 Scene flags can be used to configure a scene to use less memory (`RTC_SCENE_FLAG_COMPACT`), use more robust traversal algorithms (`RTC_SCENE_FLAG_ROBUST`), and to optimize for dynamic content.
 See